Manitoba Electrical Codes: What Every Winnipeg Homeowner Needs to Know

 Electrical codes exist to keep you safe.
 Here's a plain-language guide to Manitoba's electrical regulations and what they mean for your next home project.

-Manitoba's Electrical Code Framework
+Manitoba's Electrical Code — The Basics

 When Do You Need an Electrical Permit?

-- Adding or modifying circuits
+- Adding or changing circuits

 - Installing new outlets or switches

-- Hot tub or EV charger installation
+- Installing a hot tub or EV charger

 - Basement or renovation electrical work

-Key Code Requirements for Winnipeg Homes
+Key Code Rules for Winnipeg Homes

 - Tamper-resistant receptacles: Required in all new and renovated homes